The road to Canada

 Strengths and style

 Expect to see a new-look England to the one which played at Germany 2011, as the likes of Alex Greenwood, Demi Stokes and Lizzie Durack were all handed their first caps in qualifying, while Lianne Sanderson and Jo Potter were invited in from the international wilderness.
-As well as the youngsters, England may have seasoned pros in the ranks with Alex Scott, Fara Williams and Kelly Smith all boasting over 100 caps.
+As well as the youngsters, England may have seasoned pros in the ranks with Alex Scott and Fara Williams, who both boast over 100 caps.

 This is a dynamic England team with plenty of pace and power going forward, with plenty of players, including Toni Duggan capable of creating a moment of magic out of nothing.
 The blend is working well, with coach Mark Sampson delighted at how his team have embraced his new ideas..